 Board members, church members, donors took time to encourage Ruby... and her sense of her own value grew.

-Her Family Teachers continued down the difficult path with her: expressing tough love as they communicated her worth and held her accountable... and her sense of her own value grew.
+Her Houseparents continued down the difficult path with her: expressing tough love as they communicated her worth and held her accountable... and her sense of her own value grew.

 Ruby had, through the circumstances of her life, forgotten who she was.
 What she needed was people to remind her.
 She needed to rediscover her own worth, but it was a bigger task than those closest to her could accomplish by themselves.